 Goal.com revealed earlier this week that Walcott has agreed terms on a new four-and-half-year £90,000-a-week deal that will tie him to the club until 2017 and Wenger expects the England forward to put pen to paper imminently.

-However it now seems that the former Southampton man will eventually extend his stay in north London, with the club's manager insisting he expects to keep hold of the player after tiresome negotiations.
+However it now seems that the former Southampton man will eventually extend his stay in north London, with the club's manager insisting he expects to keep hold of the player after long negotiations.

 "We're on a good road with Theo's negotiations," the 63-year-old told reporters.
 "I'm more optimistic this week than last week.
 The discussions have progressed smoothly but slowly.

 "As long as nothing is signed, you are cautious.
 I'm optimistic we'll get to a happy conclusion."

 Reports have suggested that the England international was after a clause in his contract guaranteeing him more chances to play as the central striker, after being used mainly as a winger during his time with Arsenal, but Wenger has denied those claims.